jaysonragasa/jaysonragasa.github.io/JaraXamlControlExtensions/index.md

-# JaraXamlControlExtensions
+# Jara.Xaml.Control Extensions
 An extension libraries for XAML controls using attached attributes.

+![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/JaraXamlControlExtensions/2020-04-16_1543.png)
+![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/JaraXamlControlExtensions/2020-04-16_1636.png)

 # FORKED
 forked from my old GitHub repo JaraIOGridControlAbstractions.
 I'm just moving stuff.

-# Libraries
-![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/JaraXamlControlExtensions/2020-04-16_1543.png)
-![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/JaraXamlControlExtensions/2020-04-16_1636.png)

 **GridEx**
 * There are 4 attached attributes where you can use for Grid and other elements.
 3 of these primarily used for Grid and the other 1 is for whatever element you want to use it with.
 * Check the screenshot above to compare both XAML which has the same output when ran.